0xsvenka/lynx-lang/README.md

-# The Lynx programming language
+# The Lynx Programming Language

+It's still in the early stage of development.

+Stay tuned.